ssfinney/docs/queries.md

             })
             ->get();

-If you would like to use a "where" style clause on your joins, you may use the `where` and `orWhere` methods on a join.
+If you would like to use a "where" style clause on your join statements, you may use the `where` and `orWhere` methods.
 Instead of comparing two columns, these methods will compare the column against a value:

     DB::table('users')
             ->join('contacts', function ($join) {